 - SDGE-25U-01.
 Calculating Risk Scores Using Maximum Consequence Values - Description: In Energy Safety's decision on SDG&E's 2023-2025 WMP Base Plan, Energy Safety determined that SDG&E's use of maximum consequence values, as opposed to probability distributions, to aggregate risk scores was not aligned with fundamental mathematical standards and could lead to suboptimal mitigation prioritization decisions.
 SDG&E's progress on making this transition, as reported in its 2025 WMP Update, is adequate, but SDG&E must continue reporting on its further progress. - Required Progress: In its 2026-2028 Base WMP, SDG&E must continue to report on its progress transitioning to using probability distributions, as outlined in its 2025 WMP Update.
-This must include: - An overarching roadmap of its wildfire risk planning model updates, including where SDG&E is planning on trialing and implementing probability distributions. - Any changes to the transition plan. - The reasoning behind these changes. - Any updates on target implementation dates, including completed ones. - Discussed in Section 6 "Risk Methodology and Assessment."
+This must include: - An overarching roadmap of its wildfire risk planning model updates, including where SDG&E is planning on trialing and implementing probability distributions.
+This must include: - A timeline or plan with key milestones and dates by which SDG&E intends to incorporate probability distributions into its wildfire risk planning model. - Any changes to the transition plan. - The reasoning behind these changes. - Any updates on target implementation dates, including completed ones.